-2. How vain the delusion, that while you delay,

-Your hearts may grow better by staying away:

-Come wretched, come starving, come just as you be,
+2. How vain the delusion, that while you delay.
+Your hearts may grow better by staying away; Come wretched, come starving, come just as you be.
 While streams of salvation are flowing so free.

-3. And now Christ is ready your souls to receive,

-O how can you question, if you will believe?
+receive.
+O how can you question, if you will be-